 - not understanding the various regimes for the taxation of rental income;

 - Thinking that it is fine to carry on a business from a non-Italian company from your home or office in Italy and that you won’t be liable to Italian tax on the income;

-- Not keeping up to date with Italian taxes and social security and ignoring communications from the authorities.
+- Not keeping up to date with Italian taxes and social security and not respecting tax filing deadlines or ignoring communications from the authorities.
 Penalties for late payment in Italy can be harsh.
 It is a criminal offence to fail to file a tax return.
 If you are late with a payment or a filing, you can usually make a late payment or filing with reduced penalties.
 If you wait for the assessment from the authorities the penalties will be unpleasant.